Introduction

 Mock-up: synthesizer and sampler version of a cue that will be later recorded with live instruments.
 Used to get sign-off from the film makers on the music before it's too late to change

-Ducking: editing sound envelopes so that music is soft enough that dialog can be heard, done my the mixing engineer in a larger film
+Ducking: editing sound envelopes so that music is soft enough that dialog can be heard, done by the mixing engineer in a larger film

 Underscore: music that can fit under dialog and comment without interfering with it

-Source music: music that appears to be coming from somewhere on screen, like from a band or radio
+Source music: music that appears to be coming from somewhere on screen, like from a band or radio.
+Also called diegetic sound.

 Hitting the mark: musically accentuating a precise event on screen